Pulsar7/CatchMe/README.md

     python3 rest_api_server.py

+### or using Docker

+After downloading the repo from Github and being in the right directory, docker can be used to start the server:

+:small_orange_diamond: **Running with docker**

+    docker run rest_api_server

 The Server should now be reachable on http://localhost:5000.
 But you can change some configurations in <code>/server/conf/config.json</code>.

 ## Client Deployment